What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 Andrew, serving time for possession of a controlled substance

-My sister is my only family that has ever been supportive of me.
+My sister is my only family member who has ever been supportive of me.
 I’m estranged from my father—he remarried after my mom died.
 I wrote him a letter when I got in here, telling him what had happened and where I was, and I never heard anything from him.

-I got a letter from Social Security saying that they found out I was incarcerated and they had stopped my payments and that I was responsible for paying them back for the four months that they had paid.
+I got a letter from some Social Security people saying that they found out I was incarcerated, and they had stopped my payments, and I was responsible for paying them back for the four months that they had paid.
 So they first thing I have to do when I get out of here is go to the Social Security office and get that fixed.

 Jail is jail, but I’d rather be in this situation than in the general population.
 This is easier to cope with than being locked in a cell, so I’m grateful for that.